Ralph McQuarrie: Star Wars

-The young filmmaker George Lucas was impressed by McQuarrie's work and met with him to discuss his plans for a space-fantasy film, The Star Wars.
+The young filmmaker George Lucas was impressed by McQuarrie's work and met with him to discuss his plans for a space-fantasy film, Star Wars.
 Lucas sought visual reference material to support his pitch to film studios and purchased pieces of science fiction artwork by John Berkey.
 In 1975, Lucas commissioned McQuarrie to illustrate several scenes from the script of the film.
 McQuarrie may have been inspired by some of Berkey's works, in particular a painting of a rocket-plane diving down through space towards a gigantic mechanical planet (the image had been used as cover art for the 1972 reprint of the short story anthology Star Science Fiction Stories No.4).